databubs/BellaBeat_Case/README.md

 daily_activity <- daily_activity %>% mutate( Weekday = weekdays(as.Date(ActivityDate, "%m/%d/%Y")))
 ```

-### CHECK POINT
+# CHECK POINT
-To summarize what we did so far:
+This is a check point to remind you to keep going and what you have done so far!

-Loaded CSV files and imported
+Loaded CSV files and imported using R Studio  ✔️

-Added Data Frames to match file names
+Added Data Frames to match file names ✔️

-Cleaning the CSV file by checking for duplicates, and nulls.
+Check for nulls and duplicates ✔️